-- 1 Press the release button - 2.
+- 1. Press the release button. - 2.
 Extend the locking lever. - 3.
 Pull the locking lever in the direction indicated to remove the HDD tray. - 4.
-Align the hard disk drive with the positioning stud on the HDD tray. - 5.
-Slide the hard disk drive into the HDD tray. - 6.
-Reinsert the HDD tray into the slot and close the locking lever.
+Align the hard disk drive with the positioning screw on the HDD tray. - 5.
+Secure the hard disk drive with five screws. - 6.
+Reinsert the HDD tray into the slot and close the locking lever